The Prehistory of Computing, Part I

-Let’s start with the single oldest evidence of computation I’m aware of.
+Let’s start with the oldest evidence of computation I’m aware of.

 The Ishango Bone